Scams and Fraud

 It may be a scam if someone is:

-- Sending you a link to click on or a file attached to open
+• Sending you a link to click on or a file attached to open (don't ever open anything from an unknown source!)

 Scholarship, Awards and Tuition Scams

-Scammers will claim they can help you get scholarships or grants if you pay them a certain amount upfront.
-They often promise large amounts of money if you provide your personal information.
-Scammers will use tactics like rushing and high pressure.
-In most cases once you give them a ‘processing fee’ and your information you’ll never hear from them again.
+Scammers will often claim they can help you get scholarships or grants if you pay them a certain amount of money upfront.
+They will promise large amounts of money if you provide your personal information.
+Scammers will use tactics like rushing you with urgent timelines and high pressure.
+In most cases once you give them a ‘processing fee’ and your personal information you’ll never hear from them again.

 HOW TO PROTECT YOURSELF

-- Information regarding your tuition, what is owed, and when will be indicated on your Fee Statement
+• Information regarding your tuition, what is owed, and when it is due will be indicated on your Fee Statement (sent to your Mohawk College email address)

-- Verify the legitimacy of the information before providing responding to the request.
+• Verify the legitimacy of the information/business/company before responding to the request.
 Ensure the communication you received came from an official Mohawk College email address (email ending in @mohawkcollege.ca).
-If you are still unsure, please ensure you email awards [at] mohawkcollge.ca (ask[at]mohawkcollge[dot]ca) for support.
+If you are still unsure, please contact us here for support: https://www.mohawkcollege.ca/contact-registrars-office#contact-us

 Phishing

-Scammers use email, phone or text and try to steal your passwords, account numbers, or SIN.
-If they get that information, they could get access to your email, bank, or other accounts.
-Or they could sell your information to other scammers.
+Scammers use email, phone or text and try to steal your passwords, account numbers, or Social insurance Number (SIN).
+If they successfully get this information, they could use it to gain access to your email, bank, or other accounts.
+They could even sell your information to other scammers.

 HOW TO PROTECT YOURSELF